The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Introduction

 \begin{thmSN}[\cite{Green, Voisin, GH2}] If $\Sigma$ is an irreducible component of $NL(d)$ then \end{thmSN}

 The upper bound in Theorem $\star$ can be seen as follows.
-In a smooth degree $d$ surface $S\subset \PP^3$, an integral class $\gamma\in H^{2}(S;\mathbb{Z})$ to be algebraic imposes $h^{2}(\mathcal{O}_S)=\binom{d-1}{3}$ conditions \cite[p.
+In a smooth degree $d$ surface $S\subset \PP^3_{\mathbb{C}}$, an integral class $\gamma\in H^{2}(S;\mathbb{Z})$ to be algebraic imposes $h^{2}(\mathcal{O}_S)=\binom{d-1}{3}$ conditions \cite[p.
 179]{GH2}, \cite[Th.
 3.3.11]{sernesi}.
-Of course, these conditions may not be independent.
-Thus, a component $\Sigma$ for which these conditions are independent is called \textit{general}; otherwise it is called \textit{special}.
+Of course, these conditions may be dependent.
+A component $\Sigma$ for which these conditions are independent is called \textit{general}; otherwise, it is called \textit{special}.

 The inequality $d-3\le \mathrm{codim} \ \Sigma$ is more subtle and holds by a result of M. Green \cite{Green}, and independently C. Voisin \cite{Voisin}.
-In fact, there is a unique component of codimension $d-3$, formed by surfaces of degree $d$ that contain a line.
+In fact, for $d\geq5$ there is a unique special component of codimension $d-3$, which is special, formed by surfaces of degree $d$ that contain a line.
 This type of surfaces are determinantal defined by $2\times 2$ matrices with entries of degree $1$ and $d-1$.
-Hence, the component they form is \textit{special}.
 C. Voisin further proved that surfaces of degree $d$ that contain a conic form the unique irreducible component of $NL(d)$ of codimension $2d-7$ \cite{Voisin2}.
-This \textit{special} component also parametrizes determinantal surfaces (Remark \ref{rmk::lineConic}).
+This component also parametrizes determinantal surfaces (Remark \ref{rmk::lineConic}), and is special for $d\ge 5$.
 The following Corollary asserts that these are particular cases of a general phenomenon.

-\begin{coro1} Every irreducible component of the family of degree $d$ determinantal surfaces contains as an open subset a component of the Noether-Lefschetz locus $NL(d)$. \end{coro1}
+\begin{coro1} Every irreducible component of the family of degree $d$ determinantal surfaces contains as an open set a component of the Noether-Lefschetz locus $NL(d)$ and the general surface in it has Picard rank 2. \end{coro1}

-In $NL(d)$, the special components are the most interesting, but it is difficult to exhibit a lot of them \cite[pag.
-9]{Angelo}, \cite[pag.
-668]{CiroJoe}.
-Theorem \ref{thm::mainTheorem} tells us that the codimension of the components formed by determinantal degree $d$ surfaces is spread out between the bounds imposed by Theorem $\star$.
-In fact, a closer look having Corollary \ref{candites} in mind, tells us that determinantal surfaces provide mostly \textit{special} components of the Noether-Lefschetz locus $NL(d)$, and to a lesser extent \textit{general} components (see Table \ref{T2}).
-Hence, the codimension of each of these components not only obeys Theorem $\star$, but it also depends entirely on the maps to $\PP^n$ that the determinantal expression makes apparent.
+Are the components formed by determinantal surfaces \textit{special} or \textit{general}?
+There have been many papers on identifying and describing components of the Noether-Lefschetz loci in the 1980s, 1990s and early 2000s.
+Many of these papers used the philosophy that components parametrizing surfaces containing low degree curves should have large dimension, and are therefore special.

+We found that smooth determinantal surfaces typically contain (ACM) curves of low degrees, which explains why these surfaces often yield \textit{special} components (Corollary 2).
+Indeed, Theorem \ref{thm::mainTheorem} tells us the dimension of such components, and reveals that determinantal surfaces provide mostly \textit{special} components of $NL(d)$ (see Table \ref{T2}); many whose existence had not been yet predicted as far as we know (Remark \ref{rmkCA}).